mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 - Partition maintenance.
 - Flexibility in designing child tables.

-The purpose of source retrieval is to ensure that the agent's questions and evaluations are connected to academic material rather than being generated without a knowledge basis.
+The purpose of source retrieval is to ensure that the agent's questions and assessments are connected to academic material rather than being generated without a knowledge basis.

 ---